formkit/docs-content/guides/build-a-multi-step-form.md

 Let's update our example to show both types of errors with the following requirements:

-- We'll always show the count of backend errors if they exist
+- We'll always show the count of backend errors if they exist.
-- We'll only show the count of frontend validation errors if the user visits and then blurs a group (so that the user doesn't accidentally skip questions in a given step)
+- We'll only show the count of frontend validation errors if the user visits and then exits (blurs) a group — as we don't want to confront them with error UI if they are still in progress.

+### Adding a group blur event

-Since "blurring a group" doesn't exist in HTML, we'll introduce it in our plugin.
+Since "blurring a group" doesn't exist in HTML, we'll introduce it in our plugin with an array called `visitedSteps`.
 Here's the relevant code:

 ```js
 import { watch } from 'vue'